mafzaldev/bytewise-fellowship-flutter/Week-04-05-06/animations/README.md

 ## TickerAnimationMixin

 The `TickerAnimationMixin` class is a mixin that provides a `Ticker` and an `AnimationController` to a `State` object.
 The `Ticker` is used to call `setState()` whenever a frame is rendered.
 The `AnimationController` is used to generate a `Ticker` that is used to drive the `Animation` objects.

+## 3D Animations in Flutter

+Currently, Flutter does not support 3D animations.
+However, you can use the `Transform` widget to create a 3D effect.
+The `Transform` widget allows you to apply various transformations to its child widget.
+The `Transform` widget provides different methods to transform the child widget, such as scaling, rotating, translating, and skewing.
+The `Transform` widget is useful when you want to apply some transformation to a widget without changing its layout constraints.

+## Stack

+The `Stack` widget in Flutter is used to position the children of a widget in a stack.
+The Stack widget is used to position the children of a widget in a stack.
+The Stack widget is used to position the children of a widget in a stack.
+Stack works in FIFO order, which means that the last child added to the stack is the first child to be displayed.